HeyPuter/docs/src/FS/copy.md

 The options for the `copy` operation.
 The following options are supported:

+- `source` (String) - Path to the file or directory to copy.
+Required when passing options as the only argument.
+- `destination` (String) - Path to the destination.
+Required when passing options as the only argument.
 - `overwrite` (Boolean) - Whether to overwrite the destination file or directory if it already exists.
 Defaults to `false`.
 - `dedupeName` (Boolean) - Whether to deduplicate the file or directory name if it already exists.
 Defaults to `false`.
 - `newName` (String) - The new name to use for the copied file or directory.
 Defaults to `undefined`.